 Usage Plan subscription – he will be charged for all Projects flowing through his account, including sponsored orders, according to Usage pricing plan.

-Scenario #5 – This vendor already has a Master-User Pruvan account with an active subscription, but he doesn’t want to pay Pruvan for the sponsored orders; so, he creates a separate Pruvan account to process sponsored orders.
+Use Case #5 – This vendor already has a Master-User Pruvan account with an active subscription, but he doesn’t want to pay Pruvan for the sponsored orders; so, he creates a separate Pruvan account to process sponsored orders.

 New Free Pruvan Account – no charges incurred to vendor